wp-plugins/simple-photoswipe/readme.txt

 You can customize some of Photoswipes options at Settings > Simple Photoswipe.

+**Important Note:** In order to use Photoswipe zoom effect correclty you need to disable thumbnail cropping!
+By default your images will be cropped to proportional 150x150 thumbnails.
+I would reccomend to set a bigger thumbnail size (as shown in screenshot 4) and re-upload your images.
+In case you don't want to re-upload your images I would recommend another plugin to automatically recrop your uploaded images.

+**Demo**

 You can see a [live demo here](http://tobiascichon.com/mnml/simple-photoswipe/)

 == Installation ==